MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/receivables-how-map-text-recurring-payments-accounts-auto-reconcilliation.md

 ## <a name="to-map-text-on-recurring-payments-to-accounts-for-automatic-reconciliation"></a>To map text on recurring payments to accounts for automatic reconciliation
 1. Choose the ![Search for Page or Report](media/ui-search/search_small.png "Search for Page or Report icon") icon, enter **Payment Reconciliation Journals**, and then choose the related link.
 2. Open a payment reconciliation journal.
-For more information, see [How to: Reconcile Payments Using Automatic Application](receivables-how-reconcile-payments-auto-application.md).
+For more information, see [Reconcile Payments Using Automatic Application](receivables-how-reconcile-payments-auto-application.md).
 3. Choose the **Map Text to Account** action.
 The **Text-to-Account Mapping** window opens.
 4. In the **Mapping Text** field, enter any text that occurs on payments that you want to post to specified accounts without applying to an open entry.
 You can enter up to 50 characters.